 Let's Get Started!

-In this example, we’ll say we have a parent app named Matter, which has a child app named Invoices.
-The Matter app has a Field named matter_number and the Invoices app has a Field named matter_id.
+In this example, we’ll say we have a parent app named Matter and a child app named Invoices.
+The Matter app has a Field named matter_number, and the Invoices app has a Field named matter_id.
 The values for these Fields should stay in sync; if the matter_number is updated for a transaction in the Matter app, we also want the matter_id Field's value to be updated in any of that transaction's children in the Invoices app.

 1. Make Child Fields Read Only